Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

 Contributions welcome!
 Suggested ways to help:

-* Open issues with repro steps, device models, or HA payload samples.
+* Open issues with reproducibility steps, device models, logs, or HA payload samples.
 * “Good first issues”: tests for `HSBHelper`, `CapabilityService`, and `DebouncedSender`.
-* PRs for additional domains (start with a capability → dial definition).
+* PRs for additional domains (start with a capability definition).

-Please see **CONTRIBUTING.md** (create if missing) and follow the code style above.

 ---